 If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

-Money received from an inheritance is not considered taxable income in Canada, but that doesn’t mean your inheritance is immune from taxation.
+Money received from an inheritance is not considered taxable income in Canada, but that doesn't mean your inheritance is immune from taxation.
 The estate of the deceased is responsible for paying taxes, not you (the beneficiary).
+This includes the Canada capital gains tax, which is part of the overall income tax and applies to various assets.
+For example, the capital gains inclusion rate determines how much of the capital gains is taxable.

 In other words, any inheritance you receive is not considered taxable income for you because it has already been taxed.

-Key Takeaways:
+Key Takeaways

-- All income earned by a deceased person is taxed on their final tax bill, but in certain situations it is possible to defer those taxes.
+- All income earned by a deceased person is taxed on their final tax bill, but in certain situations, it is possible to defer those taxes.

 - In addition to the final tax bill, the estate of a deceased person is responsible for paying for probate, a legal proceeding that is required before the estate assets can be distributed among its heirs